posva/pinia-colada/docs/guide/paginated-queries.md

 </script>
 ```

-`placeholderData` is really convenient for paginated queries because it will return the `status` as `success` without actually changing the cache state 💡.
+`placeholderData` is really convenient for paginated queries because it will return the `state.status` as `success` without actually changing the cache state 💡.
 This also means they are not serialized during SSR.
 The `asyncStatus` will still be `loading` until the query resolves.